Edmund Tudor 1430-1456 Biography

 Childhood

-Edmund’s mother died shortly after giving birth to a daughter on 3rd January 1437.
+Edmund’s mother died soon after giving birth to a daughter on 3rd January 1437.
 Edmund’s father was arrested shortly afterwards and imprisoned for marrying without the King’s permission.
 Edmund and his younger brother, Jasper, were brought up by Katherine de la Pole, abbess of Barking and sister of the Duke of Suffolk.
 They remained in the care of the abbess until 1442 when Henry VI took charge of his two half brothers.

 Edmund was created Earl of Richmond on 15th December 1449 and given land and property.
 He was knighted in 1453 and had become one of the King’s advisers.